How Much Does Rental Property Management Cost in Alberta?

 While rental properties are a source of passive income, you’d still have to be involved in a lot of things.
-As a landlord, you’d have to make sure that your tenants don’t encounter problems with your property.
-And if they do, you’d have to make sure that the issue is addressed as soon as possible.
+As a landlord, you’d have to ensure your tenants don’t encounter problems with your property.
+And if they do, you’d have to ensure the issue is addressed as soon as possible.
 This is what it means to manage a rental property.

 Rental property management takes time and money.
 And if you’re busy with other things in life, it could get pretty stressful.